 Forty-nine states and the District of Columbia require liability coverage.

 A car with top-notch safety features might qualify for an insurance discount, Worters says.
-These features include antilock brakes and dual air bags.
+These features include antilock brakes, anti-theft systems and dual air bags.

 Generally speaking, you’re required to buy a minimum amount of car insurance.
-Most auto loan lenders require you to have some car liability insurance, and car liability coverage is mandatory in every state except New Hampshire.
+Most auto loan lenders require you to have some liability coverage, and it’s mandatory in every state except New Hampshire.

 New Hampshire does, however, mandate that drivers prove they can provide a sufficient amount of money in case of an at-fault crash.

-The car insurance mandate has a slight twist in Virginia: The state requires a motorist to buy coverage or register an uninsured vehicle for a “significant fee,” according to the Insurance Information Institute.
+The car insurance mandate has a slight twist in Virginia: The state requires a driver to buy coverage or pay an uninsured motorists vehicle fee to the state Department of Motor Vehicles, according to the Insurance Information Institute.

-But if you have a car loan, the lender might insist on even more coverage, such as comprehensive and collision.
+If you have a car loan or lease your vehicle, the lender might insist on even more coverage, such as comprehensive and collision coverage.

 Where you park your car matters.
 In setting your rates, car insurers judge where your car is parked the majority of the time.

-In setting car insurance rates, insurers drill down to the ZIP code level to look at neighborhood crime rates.
+In setting car insurance rates, insurance companies drill down to the ZIP code level to look at neighborhood crime rates.

-According to Worters, other location factors that can affect your car insurance rates include:
+Here are some other location factors that can affect your auto insurance rates.

 How you handle credit affects not only your ability to get a credit card or a mortgage, but it can also influence how much you spend on car insurance.

-Among other things, insurers take into consideration your credit reports, payment history and credit utilization to come up with your credit-based insurance score, according to Liberty Mutual.
+Among other things, insurers take into consideration your credit reports, payment history and credit utilization to come up with your credit-based insurance score.

-Therefore, a not-so-great credit history can trigger a rise in your insurance rates because you’re viewed as a bigger financial risk.
+So a not-so-great credit history can trigger a rise in your insurance rates, because you’re viewed as a bigger financial risk.

 Keep in mind that a credit-based insurance score isn’t the same as the credit scores that come into play when you apply for a car loan or credit card.

-A regular credit score examines an array of factors to determine how likely you are to repay a loan or a line of credit, the National Association of Insurance Commissioners says.
+Regular credit scores examine an array of factors to determine how likely you are to repay a loan or a line of credit, the National Association of Insurance Commissioners says.

 Meanwhile, a credit-based insurance score looks at some, but not all, factors in your credit history to determine how likely you are to file an insurance claim.

-Do you endure a lengthy commute to and from work each day?
-If so, you might pay more for car insurance than a motorist who merely depends on a vehicle to run quick errands.
+Do you have a lengthy commute to and from work each day?
+If so, you might pay more for car insurance than someone who merely depends on a vehicle to run quick errands.
 That’s because more miles logged translates into more roadway risks, such as a car crash.